Desire and Motivation |

 You have to hold in your heart

-even than the desire to stay stuck in your fear and
+even than the desire to stay stuck in your fear, anger,

 you can do it.